A passion for research brought to life.

-Gary is responsible for the overall management of the CLF to support the organization's mission of promoting liver health and providing hope to people living with liver disease in Canada through research, education, advocacy and support programs.
+Gary is responsible for the overall management of the CLF to support the organization’s mission of bringing liver research to life for all Canadians through research, education, advocacy and support programs.
 Gary enjoys travelling and photography.

 Harry is responsible for the operational performance of all departments in the Foundation.
 He works closely with his staff to monitor and evaluate initiatives in areas including, fundraising, finance, professional and patient education and national/regional marketing & communications.
 When Harry is not at work, he enjoys spending time with his family and keeping up-to-date with soccer across the world

 Isha’s role consists of planning and executing fundraising initiatives, which involves promoting events, scheduling volunteers, contacting prospective sponsors and donors.
 During her spare-time Isha enjoys hiking, biking and spending time with family and friends.

 As regional coordinator, Jen identifies and develops prospects to support our efforts in raising funds for liver research.
 Jen meets people and patients across the GTA to cultivate partnerships and raise awareness.
 When she is not working, she loves entertaining family and friends, reading a good book and watching reality TV!